Legal Resources Online

 Some forms of legal assistance are decidedly brick-and-mortar, including community legal clinics, law guides found in one's local library, and attorneys who graciously offer their services at no cost to low-income people ("pro bono").
 On the other hand, a growing percentage of helpful and free legal resources can be found on the Internet, such as extensive articles, websites that generate wills and other legal forms, and "virtual lawyers" that can answer simple questions.

-In this article, we will take a look at some of the better resources available for anyone choosing to go this route.
-Naturally, we cannot dispense any legal advice here, nor should anything in this article be construed as legal advice.
-But we can point you in the right direction for seeking the resources to get you started.
+In this article, I will take a look at some of the better resources available for anyone choosing to go this route.
+Naturally, I cannot dispense any legal advice here, nor should anything in this article be construed as legal advice.
+But I can point you in the right direction for seeking the resources to get you started.

 More Paperwork, Please